telliott99/PythonQuickies/pip.md

 #### ``requirements.txt``

-For virtual environments, once can direct ``pip`` to install a bunch of modules all at once, by putting them in a file ``requirements.txt``.
+For virtual environments, one can direct ``pip`` to install a bunch of modules all at once, by putting them in a file ``requirements.txt``.

 ```
 pip install -r requirements.txt